simon-ament/Study/content/🏗️ Software-Architektur/06_architectural.md

 ---
 # Frameworks
 A framework is the design for an application or subsystem
-- A set of abstract classes and the way objects in those classes collaborate (Ralph.
-E. Johnson)
+- A set of abstract classes and the way objects in those classes collaborate (Ralph E. Johnson)
 - **Object-oriented:** A collection of cooperating classes that together define a **generic or template solution** to a **family of domain specific requirements**
 - Dictate **overall structure** of a **family of applications**
 	- partitioning into **components** + their **responsibilities** and **interaction**